Menu

 What agents should do with it

-Claude Code, GitHub Copilot, Codex, Cursor, and other AI coding clients should treat the pack as the first context briefing for the PR.
+Claude Code, GitHub Copilot, Codex, Cursor, and other AI coding clients should treat the pack as the first context briefing for the review.
 It does not replace reading files or running tests.
 It reduces rescanning and gives the agent a better starting map.

 • scoped repository cognition